The best hotels in Freeport

 Lighthouse Pointe at Grand Lucayan on Lucaya Beach is the more accessible romantic option at $265-380/night.
 You're on the beach, the pools are proper, and you're 15 minutes walk from Port Lucaya if you want an evening out.
 The corner suites face the ocean and they're worth requesting specifically.

-Freeport's best neighborhoods
+Freeport's best hotel regions

 Port Lucaya and Lucaya Beach are where you want to be.
 They've got the beach access, the marina, and the restaurants. without the dead-zone feeling you get staying near downtown Freeport City Centre.